28 July 2025

 Brightspace Discussions

-The Discussions functionality in Brightspace allows students for discussions with each other.
-Discussions works asynchronously; offering flexible participation options and giving students equal opportunities to participate.
-The variety of viewpoints shared in a discussion forum can make the learning process more interesting.
+The Discussions functionality in Brightspace allows students for online discussions with each other.
+Discussions work asynchronously; the options for participation are flexible, and everyone has an equal chance to join in.
+The variety of ideas shared in a discussion forum can make learning more interesting.

-Discussions can be used in various ways, some examples are:
+This functionality can be used in various ways, for example:

 • Setting up a Q&A after a lecture or seminar.
 If there is not enough time during contact hours to answer students’ questions, you can use Discussions to set up a Q&A. Students can post questions and, as a teacher, you can answer them.
 The answers are then visible to all students within the course.
 This gives you insights into the topics that students are still struggling with.